Ganesh234102505/Trajectory-Following-Control-of-Differential-Drive-Wheeled-Mobile-Robot-Turtlebot3-./README.md

 - **Educational Platforms**: Robots like Turtlebot3 are used in academic environments to teach robotics, control systems, and autonomous navigation.

 ## 8. Conclusion
 By applying kinematic & dynamic models and PID control, we can precisely control a **Differential Drive Wheeled Mobile Robot (Turtlebot3)** to follow a rectangular trajectory.
-The **MATLAB Simulink** model successfully demonstrates trajectory tracking using feedback control.
+The **MATLAB Simulink** model successfully demonstrates trajectory tracking.
 Such systems can be expanded to handle more complex paths and environments, providing valuable applications in autonomous robotics.